-Nothing says “I love you” like a home cooked meal.
+Looking for delicious and unique vegan Valentine’s Day dinner ideas?
+I’m a big believer that nothing says “I love you” quite like a home cooked meal.
 But deciding what to make your loved one that is special, yet easy to pull off can be difficult to come up with.

 I bet you either love the thought of Valentine’s Day approaching, or you avoid it like the black plague.
 I’ve never really been a huge fan of this hallmark holiday that comes to life with chocolate and roses, but it is a nice excuse to show your significant other how much they mean to you.

 One of my favorite ways to show people how much I appreciate them is to cook a delicious meal that we can enjoy together.
 It doesn’t have to be fancy, but it does have to be simple.
 If it’s too complicated, I’m spent before I even sit down to eat!

 Below I’ve got three delicious vegan valentine’s day menus to inspire you in the kitchen.
 Included are ways to adapt them if you’re serving them up to a meat lover and ideas to make it a fun dinner date at home!